silvabox/bowling_js/README.md

 The game can then walk this list (starting at the first frame) to calculate the total score.

 Note how `bowl()` methods return `this` to allow chaining.
 This is provided merely as a convenience, but makes for a nice interface.

+## A note on FinalFrame
+`FinalFrame.prototype = new Frame();` is not a satisfactory inheritance pattern as it adds the instance members of `Frame` to `FinalFrame.prototype`.
+This is overcome by repeating the instance members in `FinalFrame` such that instances of `FinalFrame` will have them as their own properties.
+I am investigating the proper alternative.